 Email email@example.com to receive an official quote.
-Include what plan you want, if the quote should include VPC or not, and the subscription period.
+Include your plan selection, if the quote should include VPC or not, and the subscription period.

 The service will be provided off-premise in a data center and region chosen on behalf of the customer.
 The data centers and regions currently provided can be found at the bottom of this page: https://www.cloudkarafka.com/plans.html.

-Our billing is pro-rated, which means that our customers only pay for the time the service has been available to them and that the payment is done the month after delivery.
-Thus, you won’t receive your first invoice when the account has been created, you will receive it in the beginning of the upcoming month.
+Our billing is pro-rated, which means that our customers only pay for the time the service has been available to them due the month after delivery.
+Thus, you won’t receive your first invoice when the account has been created; instead, you will receive it at the beginning of the upcoming month.

-No. It’s very common that our customers change their plan while they are using our service, therefore it’s not convenient to pay for a year upfront.
-However, we do provide the possibility to make prepayments with credits.
+No. Our customers often change their plan while they are using our service, therefore it’s not convenient to pay for a year upfront.
+However, we do allow prepayments with credit.

-No. We don’t need any documents with signatures from you.
+No. We don’t need any documents with signatures.

 It’s best to extend the current PO.
-If you need to have two separate PO’s for the subscriptions, you need to open a new account in order to make the subscriptions be billed separately.
+If you need to have two separate PO’s for the subscriptions, you need to open a new account in order for the subscriptions to be billed separately.

 Go to https://customer.cloudkarafka.com/login and enter your email address.
-Fill out all your information in the billing section, such as billing address etc, billing email etc. Please note that it’s important that we have your billing information registered and not the end-customers information, since you are our direct customer and not the end-customer.
+Fill out all the information in the billing section, such as billing address, email, etc. Please note that it’s important that we have your billing information registered and not the end-user information since you are our direct customer and not the end-user.

 The PO number can be specified in the billing section under “billing notes”.
 Or send it to us, and we will add it for you.

 You are free to create and delete instances once the billing information is set up.
-It’s up to you and the end-customer to decide who of you that will create the subscription specified in the PO.
+It’s up to you and the end-user to decide who will create the subscription specified in the PO.

-Invite the end-customer to the account via https://customer.cloudkarafka.com/team so that he/she can start using the service.
+Invite the end-user to the account via https://customer.cloudkarafka.com/team so that he/she can start using the service.